1993–94 Australia Tri-Nation Series: Final series

 The final series of matches started at the Melbourne Cricket Ground, with Craig McDermott being brought back into the lineup for Australia, while Peter Kirsten was put in the lineup for South Africa despite the facial bone fractures he received in the previous match.
 In the opening match, a century from Gary Kirsten and a five-wicket haul from Richard Snell guided the visitors to a 28-run victory, as they opened up a 1–0 series lead heading into the Sydney matches.
-The first match of two at the Sydney Cricket Ground saw an partnership of 175 between Mark Waugh (107) and Jones (79) as they led Australia to 6/247 from their fifty overs.
+The first match of two at the Sydney Cricket Ground saw a partnership of 175 between Mark Waugh (107) and Jones (79) as they led Australia to 6/247 from their fifty overs.
 "Purple patch" performances from bowlers Warne (3/4 from 15 balls) and McDermott (3/6 from eight balls) would help in bowling out South Africa for 178, 69 runs short of the target.
 This was despite a half century from Jonty Rhodes.
 The final match saw Australia win by 35 runs in Border's 100th match as captain in the tri-series.
 Half centuries from Mark Waugh (who was named player of the final series) and Boon got Australia to 223, which South Africa wouldn't reach as they only scored 9/188.